-On each online Digital Asset Trading Platform, Ether is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or Euro.
+On each online Digital Asset Trading Platform, Ether is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or euro, or stablecoins such as U.S. Dollar Coin ("USDC").
 Over-the-counter dealers or market makers do not typically disclose their trade data.

-As of June 30, 2024, the Digital Asset Trading Platforms included in the Index were Coinbase, Kraken, LMAX Digital and Crypto.com.
-As further described below, the Sponsor and the Trust reasonably believe each of these Digital Asset Trading Platforms are in material compliance with applicable U.S. federal and state licensing requirements and maintain practices and policies designed to comply with know-your-customer ("KYC") and anti-money-laundering ("AML") regulations.
+As of June 30, 2025, the Digital Asset Trading Platforms included in the Index were Coinbase, Bullish, Kraken, LMAX Digital and Crypto.com.
+As further described below, the Sponsor and the Trust reasonably believe each of these Digital Asset Trading Platforms are in material compliance with applicable licensing requirements based on the Digital Asset Trading Platform's Category and jurisdiction, as detailed below, and maintain practices and policies designed to comply with anti-money laundering ("AML") and know-your-customer ("KYC") regulations.